sprain/php-swiss-qr-bill/README.md

 ### PHP version support

-This library supports a PHP version as long as it accounts for at least 10% [of current installations](https://packagist.org/packages/sprain/swiss-qr-bill/php-stats).
+This library supports a PHP version as long as it accounts for at least approximately 10% [of current installations](https://packagist.org/packages/sprain/swiss-qr-bill/php-stats).

 ### Depdendency support

-Older versions of dependencies are supported as long as they do not hinder further development or account for at least 10% of current installations of the corresponding dependency.
+Older versions of dependencies are supported as long as they do not hinder further development or account for at least approximately 10% of current installations of the corresponding dependency.

 ## Support the project